Animals and Breast Size

-When humans have more than two, known as supernumary ones, the only thing that prompts them to remove it is because of cosmetic reasons.
+When humans have more than two, known as supernumerary ones, removal is only done for cosmetic reasons.
 This condition is more common in men than in women.
 And, these ones may lactate in both genders.
 In any case, extra ones in humans don't serve as symptoms of other underlying conditions.
 Neither can they cause any health problems on their own.

 This isn't the case with goats, though.
 An extra one on milk goats is considered a deformity.
 They may be caused when a goat's kid is exposed to harmful toxins while still in the womb.

 If you're guessing that an underwater mammal is the answer to the question of "Which animal has the largest breast?" – you're right, more or less.
 Most mammals don't have human-like breasts, but they sure pack some interesting mammary glands.
 Take the blue whale, for example.